Cambodia Public Holidays: National Events Highlights

 4. The Royal Plowing Ceremony

-The Royal Ploughing Ceremony, or Bon Chroat Preah Nongkoal, is traditionally held in May to celebrate the start of the rice-growing season.
+The Royal Ploughing Ceremony, often referred to as the Royal Ploughing Ceremony or Bon Chroat Preah Nongkoal is traditionally held in May to celebrate the start of the rice-growing season.

 Sacred oxen plow a ceremonial row and are subsequently served with dishes of food, most of which symbolize Cambodian products, during the observances, which are often led by the monarch.
 The Royal Palace's soothsayer forecasts the season based on the foods the oxen consume.
 Wine is also presented to the oxen; if they drink it, tragedy awaits.